Frequently Asked Questions

 Usually around 50% of our instructors have been developers before joining us at Turing.
 All staff receive ongoing professional development, and the majority of us have professional experience as instructors, either teaching K-12 or in college or corporate settings.

-What languages do you teach?
+What languages and technologies do you teach?

-Our Back-End program focuses on Ruby, and also covers Ruby on Rails, PostgreSQL, and JavaScript.
+Our program focuses on Ruby, Javascript, and also covers Ruby on Rails, PostgreSQL, CSS, HTML, NodeJS, React, and Cypress.

 What is the typical class size and student to teacher ratio?